 The unique Jewish perspective of universalism is one of its main differences with other major religions.
 For instance, Jews have never looked upon Christians or Moslems as "infidels."
 In contrast to the doctrine of traditional Christianity that one must believe in Jesus in order to be saved, Judaism teaches that one does not have to be Jewish in order to gain whatever rewards there are after death.
-Rather, Judaism's central criterion has been the goodness of the life that one leads-the deeds and actions that each individual performs.
-The "gates of heaven" are open to all, regardless of religious belief.
+Rather, Judaism's central criterion has been the goodness of the life that one leads-the of the principal reasons Jews have been in the forefront of the quest for a democratic society with freedom and justice for everyone.

-As Judaism has developed, its emphasis on actions in this world, rather than afterlife, has become even stronger.
-This central theme of Jewish tradition is one of the principal reasons Jews have been in the forefront of the quest for a democratic society with freedom and justice for everyone.
+As Judaism has developed is emphasis on actions in this world, rather than This central theme of Jewish tradition is one